syfds/xsd2plantuml-converter/README.md

-# WIP: Currently not all XSD elements are supported, but the basic structure is in place.
-Stay tuned.

 # XSD to PlantUML Converter
 ## Overview
 This project is a Java application that converts XSD (XML Schema Definition) files into PlantUML diagrams.
 It reads an XSD file, processes its structure, and generates a visual representation of the entity-relationship model in PlantUML format.

+**Important:**
+WIP: Currently not all XSD elements are supported, but the basic structure is in place.
+Stay tuned.

 ## Features
 - Parse XSD files to extract entity-relationship models.